proxmox/proxmox-backup/docs/terminology.rst

 ---------------

 The triplet ``<type>/<ID>/<time>`` is called a backup snapshot.
-It uniquely identifies a specific backup within a datastore.
+It uniquely identifies a specific backup within a namespace.

 .. code-block:: console
    :caption: Backup Snapshot Examples